 to exist.
 The story of the alleged manuscript, follows:

-1846, Bell journalized the disturbances in a comprehensive manuscript that he
+1846, Bell journalized the disturbances in a detailed manuscript that he

 1894 publication date reflect Ingram’s honoring the Bell family’s request

-that the account not be published until after all of John
+that Richard Williams Bell's account not be published until after all of